knation/jquery-googleanalytics/TUTORIAL.md

 	$.trackPageview(page, options);

-`Page`: The page to record.
+<tt>Page</tt>: The page to record.
 Default: the current URL.

 Options:

-`addSlash`: Whether to prepend a slash if Page is missing one.
+<tt>addSlash</tt>: Whether to prepend a slash if Page is missing one.
 Default: true.

 ## Tagging links as downloads